 Victoria Sutton at MyJewishLearning has a really wonderful recipe for Decadent Chocolate Hamantaschen.
 (Victoria Sutton has a BA from Barnard College, and the Grand Diploma in Classic Pastry Arts from the French Culinary Institute.
 She works as a freelance chef in New York City.)
 When I made these I filled them with Nutella.
 Great addition.
 So many possibilities.
 The second recipe has a darker chocolate pastry (I use DARK cocoa), and the hamentaschen are filled with jam (I like Bonne Maman Dark Cherry Preserves).
 The second recipe is from Emily at Voila!
 Adventures in the Kitchen with Emily.
 Another taste treat is to fill these with peanut butter.
 Of course, you can make your own family recipe for Hamentaschen and fill them with chocolate.
 Any way you make them, have fun!
 I've added a third link for yet another Purim treat!

 Before you begin, here are some TIPS for making good Hamentaschen.

 Dough: Be sure and chill your dough.
-If you're not quick about it, put the dough back in the fridge for a short time.
-Be sure and refrigerate the dough before rolling it out.
+Put it in your refrigerate the dough before rolling it out.
 Roll out dough between pieces of parchment or wax paper rather than adding more flour, so the final product isn't too dense and doughy.

 Tip for shaping: Put a dollop of filling in the middle of each circle.
 Fold up the sides to make a triangle, folding the last corner under the starting point, so that each side has a corner that folds over and a corner that folds under.
 Folding in this "pinwheel" style will reduce the likelihood that the last side will fall open while cooking, losing its filling.
 It also makes a better triangle shape.